aslcerenhzr/CertificateValidationSystem/README.md

+This project is a blockchain-based certificate management system that ensures secure, decentralized issuance, verification, and storage of digital certificates using blockchain and IPFS technologies.
+The system involves three key personas: Certificate Owner (student), Certificate Issuer (educational institution), and Certificate Validator (employer).
+The frontend provides an intuitive interface for login, certificate upload, viewing, signing, and verification.
+The backend manages user roles, authentication, certificate storage, and data encryption.
+A smart contract facilitates secure certificate creation, signing, and validation, while IPFS ensures efficient and tamper-proof storage and retrieval of certificate files.
+This system enhances transparency, security, and accessibility in digital credential management.

 # Project Setup Guide

 Follow the steps below to set up and run the project.
 You will need 4 terminals for this process.